sagmaar/Movie-Box/README.md

 # Movie-Box
 Movie Application

+We're going to use the **OMDB** API as our source for movies.
+This API is free to use, and all we have to do is sign up and get an API key.

+#How to Get an API Key
+Go to http://www.omdbapi.com/apikey.aspx and fill out the form.
+You should receive an email

 # How to Set Up a React Project
 Ok with that out of the way, we can get into the good stuff – creating a React project.
 We're going to use create-react-app to get us off the ground quickly.